Can This Trapeze Artist Turned Spinal Surgeon Save The Circus?

 Kahanovitz has never operated on anyone associated with the circus, but he has been around some pretty graphic injuries suffered by performers.

-By then a third year medical student, Kahanovitz was at Los Angeles Airport on August 6, 1974, about to join a group of circus performers for an engagement in Hawaii, when Muharem Kurbegovic, the so-called Alphabet Bomber exploded a device, killing three and injuring 36 others.
+By then a third-year medical student, Kahanovitz was at Los Angeles Airport on Aug.
+6, 1974, about to join a group of circus performers for an engagement in Hawaii, when Muharem Kurbegovic, the so-called Alphabet Bomber, exploded a device, killing three and injuring 36 others.

 “Our bus had just pulled up, and I remember the window just falling out.
 There was a boom and smoke.
-Until the paramedics came I was the only one with any medical training.
-There were so many badly injured people: one guy had a big hole in his chest, others were badly bleeding.
+Until the paramedics came, I was the only one with any medical training.
+There were so many badly injured people: One guy had a big hole in his chest, others were badly bleeding.
 I will never forget it; the destruction, and the smell which was a rubbery, acrid smell I have never smelled since: a combination of flesh and the explosion that is something you never want to smell.”

-At the circus Kahanovitz has seen acrobats who have fallen, generally during aerial trapeze, or from the high wire like a performer in Wisconsin who landed on his head and died.
+At the circus Kahanovitz has seen acrobats who have fallen, generally during aerial trapeze, or from the high wire, like a performer in Wisconsin who landed on his head and died.
 He himself has gotten “banged up, but nothing serious.”
 He is, he said smiling, known as “Doc Neil” in the circus world.

-Kahanovitz’s career in spinal surgery has been stellar by any measure, with a series of high-profile posts, like running the spinal deformity unit in a New Orleans hospital, and working as a chief of spinal surgery in a New York hospital, and then head of spine surgery at a Washington D.C hospital.
+Kahanovitz’s career in spinal surgery has been stellar by any measure, with a series of high-profile posts, like running the spinal-deformity unit in a New Orleans hospital, and working as a chief of spinal surgery in a New York hospital, and then head of spine surgery at a Washington D.C hospital.
 He became an authority on using electrical stimulation to get bones to heal in the spine, and is a former president of the North American Spine Society.

 He said Americans’ general spinal health, particularly our muscles, has not been helped by office life, with many sitting at desks and looking at computers for long periods of time.

-Kahanovitz operated on Supreme Court justices Anthony Kennedy (his neck), William Rehnquist, and Byron White (both their lower backs).
+Kahanovitz operated on Supreme Court Justices Anthony Kennedy (his neck), William Rehnquist, and Byron White (both their lower backs).
 “The security outside the operating room was intense.
 You realized this wasn’t an average Joe in the neighborhood.”
-(He received a Commendation from The United States House Physician’s Office for these surgeries.)
+(He received a Commendation from the United States House Physician’s Office for these surgeries.)

-Kahanovitz also went with other specialists to help treat victims of the devastating Armenian earthquake of December 1988, which led to Kahanovitz being awarded The Order of The Supreme Soviet Medal of Personal Courage.
+Kahanovitz also went with other specialists to help treat victims of the devastating Armenian earthquake of December 1988, which led to Kahanovitz being awarded the Order of the Supreme Soviet Medal of Personal Courage.

 “People there were partially paralyzed or had terrible, unstable spinal injuries having been trapped in buildings,” Kahanovitz recalled.
 “Had we not gone there, these people would not have been cared for or would have ended up completely paralyzed or disabled forever.
 To be able to go over there and do something for these people, who would not have had any possibility for receiving that level of care, really stood out as a highlight of my career.”